National Trust submits on why traditional trade skills are vital for Victoria’s future

 A Call for Action

 Traditional trades are essential for conserving Victoria’s built environment and supporting sustainable development.
-Immediate investment in education, training, and recognition of these skills is critical to building industry capacity and meeting community and environmental goals.
+Immediate investment in education, training, and recognition of these skills is critical for maintaining Victoria’s built heritage, supporting adaptive reuse initiatives, and advancing sustainability objectives in new construction.

-By recognising traditional trades as in-demand and essential, and embedding them into the education system, Victoria has the opportunity to strengthen a critical industry, support sustainable development, and inspire the next generation of skilled craftspeople.
+By recognising traditional trades as in-demand and essential, and embedding them into the education system, Victoria has the opportunity to strengthen a critical industry, support sustainable development, and provide meaningful and rewarding career opportunities in traditional trades for generations to come.

 Read our full submission here.